comp3702/tutorial07/README.md

 Loosely based on the official solutions but adds tests and refactors each algo into a separate file.

+The PI using linear algebra is done by subclassing the regular PolicyIteration class, rather than if conditions throughout the code.
+I will try to make it less cryptic if I have time later this week.

 ### Dependencies
 Python 3.10 and only dependency is `numpy`